What is Italy's political crisis all about?

 What does it mean for the euro?

-Italy is the eurozone's third-largest economy but has a government debt burden of €2.3tn (£2tn; $2.7tn).
-That is a colossal 132% of GDP and the second-highest debt level after Greece's.
+Italy has a government debt burden of €2.3tn (£2tn; $2.7tn).
+That is a colossal 132% of GDP and the second-highest debt level in the EU, after Greece's.

 The League's Matteo Salvini insists that "nobody ever thought of exiting the euro - it wasn't in our manifestos, nor in Savona's manifestos".